zkamvar/blog-source/content/blog/2019-06-23-don-t-buy-me-a-coffee.md

 TODO:
 1. open source is never developed for free
 2. it's important to pay people for their work
+2.1 some people have a digital tip jar on their pages (for coffee!)
 3. charityware exists because developers are already paid through different means (vim)
 4. I am donating and I want you to, too.